 When staying in halls, you won't normally get a say in who you share with.
 But if you later find your building or flatmates aren’t for you, check with your university about room-swaps.
 All year round, there will be a list of students who want to swap rooms.

 If your university can’t house you directly, they may block-book space in private halls or be able to recommend you trusted landlords.
-Also it’s worth asking about housing events and house-hunting gatherings for other students who’ve arrived through Clearing.

 Shared house (private renting)

 The advantages of shared houses are that they usually work out cheaper than private halls (but do bear in mind that you’ll be paying rent for 52 weeks a year, and bills often aren’t included) and you’ll typically get a larger room (with a double bed!).
-On the downside you will have a smaller group of people to get to know, and if they’re second / third years, then they will already have established friendship groups.
+On the downside you will have a smaller group of people to get to know, and if they’re second or third years, then they will already have established friendship groups.